 Any constraint failure at the destination causes the entire batch of rows defined by FastLoadMaxInsertCommitSize to fail.

-Note: Performance can be improved if you use the ORDER option to sort the input data according to the clustered index on the table.
+Performance can be improved if the data being loaded is sorted according to the clustered index on the table.

 The Transact-SQL keywords are traditionally typed using uppercase letters, but the keywords are not case sensitive.